Olympus E-M1 II vs Fujifilm X-A5

 Body comparison: Olympus E-M1 II vs Fujifilm X-A5

 The physical size and weight of the Olympus E-M1 II and the Fujifilm X-A5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M1 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A5 is considerably smaller (35 percent) than the Olympus E-M1 II.
 Moreover, the X-A5 is substantially lighter (37 percent) than the E-M1 II.
 It is worth mentioning in this context that the E-M1 II is splash and dust resistant, while the X-A5 does not feature any corresponding weather-sealing.